This Chocolate Mousse Cake is perfect for any celebration! The mousse is deliciously rich and creamy, and there is absolutely no baking involved!

 How to Assemble This Chocolate Mousse Cake with Ladyfingers

 Note: This recipe was first shared in 2012.
-I’ve updated the text and photos, but here’s a review from the picky hubby after having this for dessert on Christmas Day, 2011.
+Text and photos were updated in 2019, but here’s a review from the picky hubby after having this for dessert on Christmas Day, 2011.

 “Incredible,” was the first word out of Bill’s mouth.
 He claimed not to like ladyfinger desserts before tasting this one.
 It’s really quite simple to whip up.
 I might even up the amount of whipped cream icing next time to make it nice and billowy.
 It was the perfect way to end our holiday meal.